mabrains/OpenAnalogDesign/README.md

 Note: OpenAnalogDesign docker image is about 9GB.

 # Usage

+The main intension behind creating this docker image is the following:
+1. To allow the usage of the tools across different platforms.
+2. Standardize the process of design and make it easy to have uniqified framework for people and enabling them to productive.

+We currently only support Linux.
+We have tested it on:
+* Ubuntu 20.04

 To be able to use OpenAnalogDesign environment, currently, we only support mounting:
 ```
 make mount